 The drive pulleys are connected directly to engine components like the crankshaft or water pump and rotate whenever those components do.
 Once you know which pulley is causing the noise, inspect it for damage.

-Finally, check all the other pulleys in three system to see if any of them need to be replaced as well.
+Finally, check all the other pulleys in the three systems to see if any of them need to be replaced as well.

 Fan Belt Squeal on Startup